DCC-EX/dcc-ex.github.io/docs/ex-rail/editing.rst

 ====================

-Click :doc:`here <creating-elements>` or click the "next" button to learn how to add the key objects you will need to create your automation sequences.
+Click :doc:`here <creating-elements>` or click the :guilabel:`Next` button to learn how to add the key objects you will need to create your automation sequences.